-Wired network ports are available in Hamlin Hall, Vandenberg Hall, Hill House, and Van Wagoner House, as well as in both student apartment complexes*.
-Students will need a wired network adapter for whatever device they wish to connect to the wired port, as well as a Cat5e network cable.
+Wired network ports are also available in Hamlin Hall, Hill House, Oak View Hall, Van Wagoner House, Vandenberg Hall and both student apartment complexes*.
+Students will need a wired network adapter for whichever device they wish to connect to the wired port, as well as a Cat5e network cable.
 The wired ports are the fastest and most reliable form of connectivity; as such, it is recommended that students who have access to wired ports take advantage of them as often as possible.

 *The student apartments offer wired ports in both the bedrooms and the living room.